Oily water separator (marine): Purpose

 The primary purpose of a shipboard oily water separator (OWS) is to separate oil and other contaminants that could be harmful for the oceans.
 The International Maritime Organization (IMO) publishes regulations through the Marine Environment Protection Committee (MEPC).
 On July 18, 2003, the MEPC issued new regulations that each vessel built after this date had to follow.
 This document is known as MEPC 107(49) and it details revised guidelines and specifications for pollution prevention equipment for machinery space bilges of ships.
 Each OWS must be able to achieve clean bilge water under 15 ppm of type C oil or heavily emulsified oil, and any other contaminants that may be found.
 All oil content monitors (OCM) must be tamper-proof.
-Also whenever the OWS is being cleaned out the OCM must be active.
+Also, whenever the OWS is being cleaned out, the OCM must be active.
 An OWS must be able to clear out contaminants as well as oil.
 Some of these contaminating agents include lubricating oil, cleaning product, soot from combustion, fuel oil, rust, sewage, and several other things that can be harmful to the ocean environment.

 Bilge content

 The bilge area is the lowest area on a ship.
-The bilge water that collects here include drain water or leftover water from the boilers, water collecting tanks, drinking water and other places where water can not overflow.
+The bilge water that collects here include drain water or leftover water from the boilers, water collecting tanks, drinking water and other places where water cannot overflow.
 However, bilge water doesn't just include water drainage.
-Another system that drains into the Bilge system comes from the propulsion area of the ship.
+Another system that drains into the bilge system comes from the propulsion area of the ship.
 Here fuels, lubricants, hydraulic fluid, antifreeze, solvents, and cleaning chemicals drain into the engine room bilges in small quantities.
 The OWS is intended to remove a large proportion of these contaminants before discharge to the environment (overboard to the sea).